yeseniaramirez14/seeking-events/README.md

 <h2 align="center"> Yesenia Ramirez </h2>

-<p align="center">This project showcases 3 data collections (Organization, Location, and Event) where an Organization has the ability to Create, Read, Update and Delete Locations & Events.
+<p align="center">This project showcases 4 data collections (Organization, Location, Event, and User) where an Organization has the ability to Create, Read, Update and Delete Locations & Events.
 As well as query to find all the locations and events created by an organization and to query which organization a location or event belongs to.</p>

 <br>
 <hr>